Master of Science in Criminal Justice Leadership and Management

 - Official transcripts of all academic work previously undertaken.

 - A cumulative undergraduate degree grade point average of 3.0 or 3.0 for the final 30 baccalaureate credits.
 An acceptable GRE score may be substituted/required to demonstrate graduate study readiness if the GPA falls below the above standard.

 - A completed Department of Criminal Justice and Criminology Master's Degree Applicant Questionnaire/Form.

 - A personal essay regarding career background and goals.

-- Evidence of current employment in a criminal justice related agency with a minimum of three years of experience or currently in a verifiable leadership role/position within a criminal justice agency and have no less than 2 years of CJ experience.
+- Evidence of current employment in a criminal justice related agency with a minimum of one year of criminal justice experience.